martip/node-red-xlsx/README.md

 # node-red-contrib-xlsx

-A [Node-RED](http://nodered.org/) node that converts between a XLSX formatted stream and its JavaScript object representation, in either direction.
+A [Node-RED](http://nodered.org/) node that parses a XLSX file and converts it to a JavaScript representation (object or array).

-This node uses the [read-excel-file](https://www.npmjs.com/package/read-excel-file) and [write-excel-file](https://www.npmjs.com/package/write-excel-file), by catamphetamine.
+This node uses the [read-excel-file](https://www.npmjs.com/package/read-excel-file) package, by catamphetamine.

 ## Install